MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 1. [Formatting](#formatting)
 1. [Integrating it all together: Paired exercise](#integrating-it-all-together-paired-exercise)

-Recall that our  goal is to generate a report to the United Nations on how a country's life expectancy is related to GDP.
+Recall that our  goal is to generate a report which analyses how environmental conditions change microbial communities in Lake Ontario

-> ## Discusion
+> ## Discussion
 > How do you usually share data analyses with your collaborators?
 Many people share them through a Word or PDF document, a spreadsheet, slides, a  graphic, etc.
 {: .discussion}

 ## What is R Markdown and why use it?
 _[Back to top](#contents)_

 In R Markdown, you can incorporate ordinary text (ex. experimental methods, analysis and discussion of results) alongside code and figures!
-(Some people write entire manuscripts in R Markdown.)
+(Some people write entire manuscripts in R Markdown - if you're curious, talk to the Schmidt Lab!)
 This is useful for writing reproducible reports and publications, sharing work with collaborators, writing up homework, and keeping a bioinformatics notebook.
-Because the code is emedded in the document, the tables and figures are *reproducible*.
+Because the code is embedded in the document, the tables and figures are *reproducible*.
 Anyone can run the code and get the same results.
 If you find an error or want to add more to the report, you can just re-run the document and you'll have updated tables and figures!
 This concept of combining text and code is called "literate programming".
 To do this we use R Markdown, which combines Markdown (renders plain text) with R. You can output an html, PDF, or Word document that you can share with others.
 In fact, this webpage is an example of a rendered R markdown file!

 (If you are familiar with Jupyter notebooks in the Python programming environment, R Markdown is  R's equivalent of a Jupyter notebook.)

+> ## Other Options for Literate Programming
+> There are many options for combining code and prose.
+If you are familiar with Jupyter notebooks in the Python programming environment, R Markdown is  R's equivalent of a Jupyter notebook.
+The company which manages RStudio, Posit, has also invested considerable energy in a new document type "Quarto", which they encourage users to adopt as it does not rely on an R install.
+There are many similarities between Quarto and RMarkdown, but the community of Quarto users (and history of troubleshooting support) is still smaller.
+Maybe someday soon, we will be teaching Quarto documents instead!
+>
+{: .callout}

 ## Creating a reports directory
 _[Back to top](#contents)_

-To get started, let's use the Unix Shell to create a directory within `un-report` called `reports` where we will write our reports to the UN.
+To get started, let's use the Unix Shell to create a directory within `ontario-report` called `reports` where we will write our reports.
-First, open the Unix Shell and `cd` to `un-report`:
+First, open the Unix Shell and `cd` to `ontario-report`:

 ~~~
 pwd